-- Once the empty vessel (e.g., bulk vessel, container or bag) is deemed fit to load, as per the DAWR, Australian Maritime Safety Authority and any other relevant regulations and requirements; - If grain pathways and the empty vessel have been inspected and it is determined they do not to contain any material that may adversely impact on the quality and quarantine status of the grain to be loaded; and - Once the quality of grain accumulated is known.
+- Once the empty vessel (e.g., bulk vessel, container or bag) is deemed fit to load, as per the DAFF Guideline, the Australian Maritime Safety Authority requirements for domestic commercial vessel inspections, and any other relevant regulations and requirements; - If grain pathways and the empty vessel have been inspected and it is determined they do not to contain any material that may adversely impact on the quality and quarantine status of the grain to be loaded; and - Once the quality of grain accumulated is known.
 No grain is to be loaded unless the quality is known.